yuma-nishi/taws/doc/enclave-process-message.md

 # QueryRequest and UpdateMessage Processing Design

-## Audience and Intent
-This document is for maintainers and handover engineers of the Enclave implementation.
-Its purpose is to help readers quickly understand process flow, state transitions, and response behavior.

 ## 1. Purpose
 This document explains the high-level behavior of `ecall_process_message` for handover and maintenance.